 Positive Allstate Motorcycle Insurance Reviews

 A lot of happy Allstate customers praise their local agents.
-There are also many positive reviews about the Allstate claims process.
+There are also many positive reviews regarding the Allstate claims process.

 “A car hit me on the freeway and took off.
 Because it was a hit-and-run, it was covered under my uninsured motorist coverage.
 [Allstate’s] offer was almost exactly what I had in mind, so I didn’t even argue.
 Then... because my car was in an accident, the equity had dropped and [Allstate sent] me an additional $2,000.
 My rate never increased, and I didn’t even know about the equity thing.”